-Counterfactual Attention Intervention for Multiple Instance Learning
+Counterfactual Intervention in Attention Multiple Instance Learning For Digital Pathology

 Primary Subject Area: Application: Histopathology